Author: taorsi

 Registration Required.
 Register here

-The Hikes: The Sweet Creek/Beaver Creek area offers hikers a smorgasbord mountain stream and waterfalls experience along with an opportunity for great wildflower viewing.
-There will be 4 different hikes all of which are out and back on the same trail and rated moderate.
+The Hikes: The Sweet Creek/Beaver Creek area offers hikers a smorgasbord mountain stream and waterfalls experience.
+There will be 3 different hikes all of which are out and back on the same trail and rated moderate.

-The second will be a 1.2 mile hike to a different viewpoint of Beaver Creek Falls.
+• The first will be a 1.2 mile hike to a viewpoint of Beaver Creek Falls.

 sweet creek 4